Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential systems: A modified version of fourth-order explicit ERK methods

-It is easy to see that the fourth-order explicit MVERK method (\ref{MVERK41}) reduces to the `classical Runge--Kutta method' when $M \rightarrow 0$, which is especially notable.
-It should be noted that the method (\ref{MVERK41}) uses the Jacobin matrix and Hessian matrix of $f(y)$ with respect to $y$ at each step, but, as we known that this idea for stiff problems is no by means new (see, e.g. \cite{Cash1981Siam,Enright1974siam}).
+The fourth-order explicit MVERK method (\ref{MVERK41}) reduces to the `classical Runge--Kutta method' when $M \rightarrow \mathbf{0}$, which is especially notable.
 We here mention some fourth-order explicit ERK methods in the literature.
-Hochbruck et al. proposed the five stages explicit ERK method of order four which can be indicated by the Butcher tableau \cite{Hochbruck2005a}
+Hochbruck et al. \cite{Hochbruck2005a} proposed the five stages explicit ERK method of order four which can be indicated by the Butcher tableau

 with